chetanreddyn/Autonomous-Surgical-Robot/README.md

 ```bash
 rosrun teleop phantom_teleop.py -a PSM1
 ```
 The -a flag is used to specify the arm to teleoperate.
-The phantom_teleop script performs the required transformation and has the logic to process the button clicks into a continuous jaw angle.
+The `phantom_teleop` script performs the required transformation to ensure the pose of the PSM tool tip with respect to the camera matches that of the stylus with respect to the eyes.
+It also has the logic to process the button clicks into a continuous jaw angle.

 ## Data Collection
-The `data_collection` ROS package has the scripts/nodes to record the data during an experiment.
-It also has the scripts to initialize and replay experiments and also save and check the initial poses of the SUJs and tool tips.
-Follow these steps to log an experimental run (after completing the steps above):
+The `data_collection` ROS package has the scripts/nodes to record the data during an experiment, initialize and replay experiments and also save and check the initial poses of the SUJs and tool tips.
+Follow these steps to log an experimental run (after completing the teleoperation commands above):
 #### Step 1: Run the launch file that loads and publishes the saved initial pose
 ```bash
 roslaunch data_collection data_collection_setup.launch
 ```
-> (This launch file can also be edited to include all the steps in Teleoperation if you want everything in a single place but not recommended)
+(This launch file can also be edited to include all the steps in Teleoperation if you want everything in a single place but not recommended since you have to relaunch the robot everytime there is a small issue)

 #### Step 2: Check the Initialise poses to ensure the SUJs haven't been moved (done only once per session)
 ```bash